 Please Note: If you are covering a domestic partner who is not a tax dependent, imputed income for that domestic partner will be applied.
-Information about domestic partner coverage and the various tax consequences can be found on My Health.
-If your domestic partner becomes your tax dependent you must call 1-844-ASK-JPMC to update their status and remove imputed income prospectively from the date of call.
+Information about domestic partner coverage and the various tax consequences can be found on My Health > Covering a Domestic Partner Tip Sheet.